Jakedude18/chordColorer/README.md

 For my project (hosted on the website above), I built a program to find maximally even chords using [Linear Regression Evenness](#Linear-Regression-Evenness).
 The user defines the base chord notes and a mode to "color" the chord with additional notes, then the implementation adds a specified amount of colored notes.
 The user can see their colored chord overlaid on the normal polygon used to calculate its evenness.
 Try it out using the link above!

+### User Guide

+The user sets their desired base notes, mode, and the number of color tones (n).
+The implementation then selects n color tones from the mode that form the maximally even chord.
+If you click on the demo button, the set sets the base notes as {C, G}, the C-Ionian mode (c major scale), and 1 color tone.
+The resulting colored chord is a C major chord. {C, E, G}.
+If you increase the number of color tones 2, the app generates a $C^6_9$ {C, D, G, A}; 3 color tones, and the app generates a Csus chord! {C, D, F, G, A}

 ### Functionality

 Dynamic programming is used to assign each vertex of a normal polygon to a note in the chord, minimizing the distance from each vertex to its assigned note.
 The recursive subproblem is defined as follows (v = vertices of normal polygon, b = base notes, c = current coloring).